networkx/networkx/doc/source/tutorial.rst

 record of a publication detailing experimental observations of their interaction.

-You can see that while NX has not implemented either nodes or edges as networkx classes.
+You can see that NX has not implemented either nodes or edges as networkx classes.
 This leaves you free to use your existing node and edge objects, or more typically, use numerical values or strings where appropriate.
 A node can be any hashable object (except None), and an edge can be associated